wxyz-abcd/node-haxball/README.md

   - `static constants`:
     - `AllowFlags`: These flags allow us to understand whether the plugin is able to work correctly while joining or creating a room.
 Should be used in a GUI environment.
-    - `VariableType`: Different types of variables that can be defined in a Plugin with `Plugin.defineVariable` function.
-Should be used in a GUI environment.

   - `constructor(name, active, metadata)`: creates a new Plugin instance.
 A plugin is automatically activated just after initialization, while a Room object is being created, if active is true.
 Metadata is the information that you would want to show/update inside a GUI application.